cscorley/dissertation/chapters/01_introduction/00_introduction.md

 to be configured for optimal performance.
 Likewise, *online* topic models include additional parameters that also need to be configured.

+Finally, there is an assumption about the topics of a software project itself.
+The assumption is that the topics do not experience topic drifting or large changes in vocabulary.
+Solutions towards topic drift [@Blei-Lafferty_2006] and expanding vocabularies [@Zhai-Boyd-Graber_2013] have been suggested by the topic modeling communities which may address this issue.

 ## Organization

 This work is organized as follows.